bminer/node-static-asset/README.md

 ## API

 The API for static-asset is quite simple.
-Simply add the static-asset middleware, and you get one function attached to each Request Object.
+Simply add the static-asset middleware, and you get a `assetFingerprint` function attached to each Request Object.

 **require('static-asset')(path[, cache])** - Returns an Express middleware function that exposes a `req.assetFingerprint` function and adds `assetFingerprint` view helper function.
 If any request's URL matches a previously generated URL fingerprint, static-asset will attempt to add weak and strong caching headers to the response.

-	-path - the path from which static files are served -cache - a "cache strategy" Object, which must implement all "cache strategy" methods, as described below.
+-path - the path from which static files are served -cache - a "cache strategy" Object, which must implement all "cache
+	strategy" methods, as described below.
 If `cache` is omitted, the default "cache stategy" is used.

 **"Cache Strategy" Object** - a "cache strategy" object should implement one or more of the following methods:

-	-lastModified(label_or_filename, cb) - a function that accepts a label or filename and returns its last modified date to the callback.
+-lastModified(label_or_filename, cb) - a function that accepts a label
+	or filename and returns its last modified date to the callback.
 	If a last modified date could not be determined, null is passed to the callback; otherwise, static-asset *may* use this Date to set the `Last-Modified` HTTP header when the named resource is served.

 	-label_or_filename - a label or filename in `path` -cb - a callback of the form `cb(err, lastModifiedDate)` -etag(label_or_filename, cb) - Same as lastModified (above), except that it must return an ETag (or hash value) to the callback.
 If the returned ETag is not null, static-asset *may* use this value to set the `ETag` HTTP header when the named resource is served.
-	-expires(label_or_filename, cb) - Same as lastModified (above), except that it must return a Date Object indicating when the resource shall expire.
+-expires(label_or_filename, cb) - Same as lastModified (above), except
+	that it must return a Date Object indicating when the resource shall expire.
 The Date may be no more than one year in the future.
 If `expires` is implemented, static-asset *may* use the date to set an `Expires` and/or `Cache-Control: max-age` HTTP headers; otherwise, static-asset will use a Date approximately one year into the future.

 **req.assetFingerprint(label_or_filename)** - Using static-asset's "cache
 strategy", return a URL fingerprint for the labelled resource, or if no such